Skip to Content

 3 – Use the Right Type of Pan

-Brownies in the Oven
+Brownies In The Oven

 Boxed brownie mixes, just like brownies from scratch, can be a little finicky when it comes to the pan they’re baked in.
-Brownies bake best in glass or light metal pans.

 4 – Bake at the Right Temperature

-5 – Never Ever Over Bake Brownies
+5 – Never Overbake Brownies

 How to Make Box Brownies Chewy

-Eggs in Bowl
+Eggs In Bowl

-2 – Use Yolk Only
+2 – Use Egg Yolks Only

 3 – Use Melted Butter

-4 – Under Bake
+4 – Underbake

 If the last box brownies you made didn’t give you the chewy brownie you were looking for, try under baking them by just a bit.